Aldi64/Aldi64/README.md

 ###

-<h4 align="left">I'm currently a student at Swiss German University majoring in Information Technology.<br><br>I'm always excited in expanding my knowledge and skills of the IT world.
+<h4 align="left">An undergraduate student at Swiss German University majoring in Information Technology.<br><br>I'm always excited in expanding my knowledge and skills of the IT world.
 If you have the same passion as me, feel free to reach out to me.</h4>